bacpop/pp-sketchlib/README.md

 - `DEBUG=1` runs with debug flags
 - `PROFILE=1` runs with profiler flags for `ncu` and `nsys`
 - `GPU=1` also build CUDA code (assumes `/usr/local/cuda-11.1/` and SM v8.6)

+### azure
+The repository key for the ubuntu CUDA install is periodically updated, which may cause build failures.
+See https://developer.nvidia.com/blog/updating-the-cuda-linux-gpg-repository-key/ and update in `azure-pipelines.yml`.

 ### Test that Python can build an installable package